Sped32DJ/dotfiles/README.md

 * Add screenshots
 * Add more to "Programs I like", also upload QMK and Via configs
 * Delete the vulgar comments in my config files lol
+* Add pictures, diagrams (look at Jonavin's GMMK Pro diagram), this applies to sxhkd to keeb keybinds (Just screenshot vial)